Partner with Us!

 GRID Alternatives partners with whole communities to bring solar power and solar jobs to low-income communities and communities of color.

-Companies that invest in GRID Alternatives are investing in positive, measurable impacts in their community and demonstrating commitment to environmental sustainability.
-Corporate partners can support our work through sponsored workdays for their employees and/or investment in our local programs.
+Companies that invest in GRID Alternatives are investing in positive, measurable impacts in their community and demonstrating a commitment to environmental sustainability.
+Corporate partners can support our work through a variety of ways, including sponsored workdays for their employees and/or investment in our local programs.
 Click here for a list of our organization-wide partnerships.

 We partner with local job training organizations to provide individuals hands-on experience and networking opportunities, complementing classroom learning and preparing them for employment.
 In the District, our job training is run through Solar Works DC, a DC funded job training program.